Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 There are some who support the research that metals which are known to be toxic (lead, mercury, etc.) are present in higher

-quantities in individuals with autism and other developmental disabilities, and that this may be related to their ability to function.
-It
+quantities in individuals with autism and other developmental disabilities, and that this may be related to their ability to

-the blood is a risky endeavor, and there is currently no firm evidence that this is effective.
+removing metals from the blood is a risky endeavor, and there is currently no firm evidence that this is effective.

 Educational Program